D-Cassidy/screeps/README.md

 This repo is linked to my account named "Whimsiccal" on [screeps.com](https://screeps.com).

+Please excuse the poor file structure, screeps does not natively support directories for file management.

 Screeps is an MMO sandbox game for programmers where each player manages their own screeps colony through JavaScript code a single persistent world shared by all the players.